ethereum/ethereum-org-website/src/content/about/community-lead/index.md

 - **You're positive, enthusiastic, welcoming, patient, and full of good vibes.** You love to talk about Ethereum and are always ready to answer any question.
 - **You're knowledgeable about Ethereum and its ecosystem.** You understand the technology well enough to answer questions off-hand and are familiar with the larger projects, unresolved technical problems, the broad strokes of Ethereum's roadmap and vision.
 - **You have an ownership mentality.** When you take on a task, you get it done.
 You proactively troubleshoot problems blocking your path, and the problems blocking the paths of others.
-- **You're organized.** You have strong habits for tracking multiple accountabilities simultaneously.
+- **You're organized.** You have strong habits that let you track multiple accountabilities simultaneously.
 You know how to scope a project, foresee difficulties and translate an idea into reality.
 - **You enjoy teaching as much as you enjoy learning**.
 You love to help - you get a sense of satisfaction out of seeing other people get excited about Ethereum.
 You're also always ready to learn - if you don't know an answer, you know how to find an answer.
 - **You're comfortable pitching in to get the job done.** We're a small team, sometimes you may have to do work outside of your "core responsibilities."
 - **You hold Ethereum's values.** You're passionate about open source collaboration, decentralization, and truly want to see Ethereum succeed - not for your professional or financial benefit, but because you believe it's good for the world.

-## Your role {#your-role}

-**Make ethereum.org (and the suite of Ethereum Foundation web applications) as performant, feature-rich and accessible as possible**.
-As a front-end developer, you'll create slick, fun and functional web applications visited by tens of millions of diverse Ethereum users each year.
-You'll collaborate with product, design and research teammates to shape the design and features of our products.
-You'll empower the next generation of Ethereum users and builders to change our world for the better.

 ## Core responsibilities {#core-responsibilities}